kenners/fyi.kenners.org/docs/anaesthetics/intranasal-diamorphine.md

 Onset similar to IV route.
 Duration of peak effect is 20 minutes, but residual analgesia is longer lived.

+## Side effects

+Uncommon, but may include:
+- Respiratory depression
+- Hypotension
+- Nausea and vomiting
+- Pruritis
+- Chest wall rigidity (only reported in large intravenous doses)

 ## Naloxone

 - Initial dose: 10 microgram/kg bolus
 - Followed by 100 mcg/kg if no response
 - Max dose 2 mg